webdiscus/html-bundler-webpack-plugin/README.md

 > **Note**
 >
+> Using the `preprocessor` you can use anyone template engine without its loader.
+>
 > The `preprocessor` will be called for each entry file.
 > For multipage configuration, you can use the `loaderContext.resource` property to differentiate data for diverse pages.
 > See the [usage example](#recipe-pass-data-multipage).